METRO Magazine Logo

 Veterans enter transit careers with a strong sense of mission, discipline, and teamwork.
 Transit agencies, in turn, offer them a new way to serve, keeping their communities connected and moving forward.

-“Veterans bring the kind of leadership and dedication that define public transit,” says Rosenfield.
+“Veterans bring the kind of leadership and dedication that define public transit,” said Rosenfield.
 “When we hire veterans, we’re not just filling positions, we’re strengthening the future of our agency and the community we serve.”

 Subscribe to Our Newsletter